Pulisic 1st hat trick leads US to 5-1 win, World Cup brink

 “There’s always going to be people that hate and that have their own opinions, and I just try and stay focused on myself,” a beaming Arriola said.
 “I know how valuable I am and how valuable I can be to this team.”

 Ferreira made it 3-0 in the 29th minute with a 4-yard right foot shot that beat goalkeeper Luis Mejía goalkeeper.
-Ferreira’s third international goal capped a flowing buildup that involved Shaq Moore (four touches), Yunus Musah and Arriola (two touches each) and Luca de la Torre.
+Ferreira’s third international goal capped a 17-touch sequence that involved Arriola (four touches), Yunus Musah (four), Luca de La Torre (two), Pulisic, Tyler Adams and Shaq Moore (four).

 Moore was a late addition as the fourth-choice right back after Sergiño Dest hurt a thigh, DeAndre Yedlin was suspended for yellow-card accumuation and Reggie Cannon tested positive for COVID-19.
-About 20 members of the U.S. traveling party had gotten a stomach bug in Mexico.
+Seven regulars were missing, and about 20 members of the U.S. traveling party had gotten a stomach bug in Mexico.

 Godoy’s second penalty was for shoving Miles Robinson.
 Luis Mejía dived left, and Pulisic went to the keeper’s upper right with the first kick.
 Mejía correctly guessed left on the second, but Pulisic’s drive was too hard and too close to the post for the keeper to reach.
 The U.S. scored four goals in the opening half of a qualifier for the first time since a 5-2 win over Cuba in 1949.

-“They were just just told me they were proud,” Puisic said, his voice filled with emotion.
+“They just told me they were proud,” Pulisic said, his voice filled with emotion.
 “They’ve been everything for me in my life.
 So it was just a nice moment.”

 Notes: Costa Rica won 2-1 at El Salvador on goals by Anthony Contreras on a bicycle kick in the 30th minute and Joel Campbell in the first minute of first-half stoppage time around Christian Gil’s score in the 31st. … Mexico won 1-0 at Honduras on Edson Álvarez’s 70th-minute goal.